Sleepless nights? If you spend evenings in front of a screen, be sure to get plenty of sunlight, or your sleep may suffer.

 To test the effects of blue light exposure on sleep habits, Benedict and Rångtell conducted a sleep study on fourteen participants (eight male and six female).
 Each of the participants were determined to be more nocturnal than diurnal, so their normal sleep patterns would not have any effects on the study.

 The study was conducted over the course of one week.
-Over the first evening of the sleep study, half of the participants were instructed to read a novel on a tablet with an illuminated background.
+Over the first evening of the sleep (or sleepless) study, half of the participants were instructed to read a novel on a tablet with an illuminated background.
 The other half were instructed to read the same novel in paperback form.
 This reading period was to last for two hours, after each participant was exposed to bright light (which mimicked the brightness of natural daylight) for 6.5 hours.
 For participants reading the paperback, only a small table lamp was permitted during the reading sessions; no lamp was given to tablet readers.

 One week later, the participants who read on the tablet were instructed to continue their reading with the paperback, while the participants who read the paperback were instructed to continue reading on the illuminated tablet.